 Our business plans will require additional capital in the future, including to open new facilities (including assembly facilities), grow the number of our channel partners and markets in which we operate and support the production of our new ECV series.
 We expect that our level of capital expenditures may be significantly affected by channel partners' customer demand for our ECVs.
 The fact that we have a limited operating history means we have limited historical data regarding the demand for our products and services and our future capital requirements.
-As a result, our future actual capital requirements may be materially different from those we currently anticipate.
+As a result, our future actual capital requirements may be uncertain and actual capital requirements may be materially different from those we currently anticipate.